 His current research focuses on educational innovation and on the impact of education policy, leadership, and teacher professional development on education that supports the holistic development of children and youth.
 He directs the Global Education Innovation Initiative, a cross-country research and practice collaborative focusing on education for the 21st century.
 The most recent publication of the Global Education Innovation Initiative is the book Teaching and Learning in the 21st Century, also available in Chinese, Portuguese and Spanish.
 A forthcoming book Preparing Teachers to Educate Whole Students examines a series of exemplary programs of teacher professional development around the world.
 Previous research has focused on the study of programs to improve the opportunities of students from marginalized backgrounds, as reflected in the books Unequal Schools, Unequal Chances, also available in Spanish, and Hope or Despair, among others, as well as in the study of programs to civically empower students as presented in the recent book Lectores y Ciudadanos.
 Desafios de la Escuela en America Latina.
-He has done extensive work in the field of Global Education and led the development of a K-12 interdisciplinary curriculum aligned with the Sustainable Development Goals and with Human Rights, published in the book Empowering Global Citizens, which is also available in Portuguese.
-More recently he developed frameworks to create school wide strategies of global education, and to develop global citizenship education curriculum, published in the book Empowering Students to Improve the World in 60 Lessons, which is also available in Chinese, Portuguese and Spanish.
+He has done extensive work in the field of Global Education and led the development of a K-12 interdisciplinary curriculum aligned with the Sustainable Development Goals and with Human Rights, published in the book Empowering Global Citizens, which is also available in Portuguese and Spanish.
+More recently he developed frameworks to create school wide strategies of global education, and to develop global citizenship education curriculum, published in the book Empowering Students to Improve the World in 60 Lessons, which is also available in Arabic, Chinese, Portuguese and Spanish.
 His recent book Teaching two lessons about UNESCO, and other lessons on Human Rights, is an invitation to educators to intentionally pursue the deeply ethical nature of our craft.
 The book Learning to Collaborate for the Global Common Good is an analysis of how educators can effectively address the challenges facing democracy and human rights around the world, and a series of curriculum resources aligned with the UN Sustainable Development Goals.